 Some healthcare professionals may recommend helping them along in the process by using a thermometer or rubbing petroleum jelly on their anus.

-But this is not necessarily the best idea as it may delay them figuring out how to poop on their own.
+But there’s some talk in the science community about this approach ‒ some think it’s not necessarily the best idea as it may delay them figuring out how to poop on their own.